 The MAC installs the key with the associated (#3493)key ID such that received frames for that cipher, of the appropriate type, and containing the matching (#3493)key ID are processed using that key and its associated state information(#1661).

 When the Key Type parameter is Pairwise or PeerKey, and the Key, Key ID, and Address (where valid) parameters identify a new key to be set, the MAC shall initialize the transmitter TSC/PN counter and the receiver replay counter(s) to 0.
-When the Key Type parameter is not Pairwise, PeerKey, or BIGTK,(#6054) and the Key, Key ID, and Address (where valid) parameters identify a new key to be set, the MAC shall initialize, depending on the direction of the traffic, the transmitter TSC/PN/IPN/WIPN(#6054) counter to 0 or 1 (see Clause 12 (Security) and Clause 29 (Wake-Up Radio (WUR) MAC specification(11ba))) or the receiver replay counter(s) to the value in the Receive Sequence Count parameter. (#6054)When the Key Type parameter is BIGTK, and the Key and Key ID parameters identify a new key to be set, the MAC shall initialize, depending on the direction of the traffic, the transmitter BIPN counter as specified in 12.5.3.4 (BIP replay counters and packet numbers(#3573)) or the receiver replay counter to the value in the Receive Sequence Count parameter.
-When the Key Type, Key, Key ID, and Address (where valid) parameters identify an existing key, the MAC shall not change the transmitter TSC/PN/IPN/BIPN/WIPN counter or the receiver replay counter(s) associated with that key.(#1661)(#1505)
+When the Key Type parameter is not Pairwise, PeerKey, or BIGTK,(#6054) and the Key, Key ID, and Address (where valid) parameters identify a new key to be set, the MAC shall initialize, depending on the direction of the traffic, the transmitter TSC/PN/IPN/WIPN/CIPN(#6054) counter to 0 or 1 (see Clause 12 (Security) and Clause 29 (Wake-Up Radio (WUR) MAC specification(11ba))) or the receiver replay counter(s) to the value in the Receive Sequence Count parameter. (#6054)When the Key Type parameter is BIGTK, and the Key and Key ID parameters identify a new key to be set, the MAC shall initialize, depending on the direction of the traffic, the transmitter BIPN counter as specified in 12.5.3.4 (BIP replay counters and packet numbers(#3573)) or the receiver replay counter to the value in the Receive Sequence Count parameter.
+When the Key Type, Key, Key ID, and Address (where valid) parameters identify an existing key, the MAC shall not change the transmitter TSC/PN/IPN/BIPN/WIPN/CIPN counter or the receiver replay counter(s) associated with that key.(#1661)(#1505)

 (#3292)NOTE—A new key is identified by virtue of having a different Key parameter than any of the currently configured keys used by the MAC.
 Additionally, it ought to have a different Key parameter than any key that has ever been used by the MAC for the current link.(#4272)

 TGmf editor: Modify 6.5.15 as follows: